 Installing the Dask-MPI package and configuring jobs requires careful consideration to work reliably and efficiently.
 Internally it relies on the mpi4py package that provides an interface to the MPI library.
 MPI itself is implemented by different freely available distributions, including MPICH and OpenMPI, as well as a variety of vendor-specific distributions, such as Intel MPI and Cray MPI.

 While some of the MPI distributions should be compatible with each other, it is advisable to use the same MPI distribution as the host HPC system for reliability.
 The Mahuika and Māui Ancil clusters use Intel MPI.

-Dask-MPI can be readily installed with pip based on one of the Python modules available on Mahuika that come with the mpi4py package, e.g.,
+Dask-MPI can be readily used with the more recent Python modules available on Mahuika that come with the mpi4py package, e.g.

 Installing Dask-MPI with Conda on Mahuika and Māui Ancil

 Load an Anaconda3 or Miniconda3 module and use the following commands to install mpi4py with the Intel MPI distribution before installing the Dask-MPI package:

 If you use an environment file, add the "intel" channel at the end of the list (so that it will not take priority over other channels) and request mpi4py with the Intel MPI distribution as follows: